Seattle Works Day is your chance to give back and kick back.

 By cleaning, repairing, and helping with the Arts Center, you're empowering 1000's of people of all ages & incomes to be able to experience the arts, music, and community... and thereby greatly improving their quality of life.
 Your volunteer work is integral to our sustainability as a lean and limber small nonprofit since our budget mostly goes to providing programs.
 General tasks that teams typically help with: Adopt-a Street cleanup around the neighborhood Landscaping (simple weeding, trimming, etc.); Cleaning the building, washing windows, etc.; Possibly painting depending on skills/age; Putting up event flyers around Fremont area Building easels and other arts equipment; Organizing closets, art supplies, etc.

-Public Team #2: Beacon Food Forest Community Garden (Beacon Hill) - maximum of 30 volunteers, ages 5 and up
+Public Team #2: Beacon Food Forest Community Garden (Beacon Hill) - SOLD OUT

 The goal of the Beacon Food Forest is to design, plant and grow an edible urban forest garden that inspires our community to gather together, grow our own food and rehabilitate our local ecosystem.